-People who booked their appointments through the national booking service (online at www.nhs.uk/covidvaccine or by ringing 119) will have booked both their first and second appointments at the same time.
-People who rang 119 will have been given details of their second appointment over the phone.
-People who booked online can remind themselves of their place and time of their second dose using the ‘manage my appointments’ section on www.nhs.uk/covid-vaccination.
+If you book your COVID-19 appointments through the national booking service (www.nhs.uk/covidvaccine or ringing 119) you will be able to book both your first and second appointments at the same time.
+You can remind yourself of the place and time of your vaccinations using the ‘manage my appointments’ section on www.nhs.uk/covid-vaccination.

 A third dose of COVID-19 vaccine can be offered to certain patients aged over 12 with severely weakened immune systems at the time of their first or second dose, including those with leukaemia, advanced HIV and recent organ transplants.

 These people may not mount a full response to vaccination and therefore may be less protected than the wider population.

-This is administered at least eight weeks after the individuals second vaccine dose.
-If you are eligible for a third vaccine you will be contacted and invited to make an appointment.
+The third dose is administered at least eight weeks after your second vaccine.
+If you are eligible for a third vaccination, you will be contacted and invited to make an appointment.

 For adults aged 18 and older, either the Pfizer or Moderna vaccines be administered for the third dose.
 For those aged 12 to 17, the Pfizer vaccine is preferred.

 A third primary dose is an extra ‘top-up’ dose for those who may not have generated a full immune response to the first two doses.
 In contrast, a booster dose is a later dose to extend the duration of protection from the primary course of vaccinations.

 The COVID-19 booster programme is the rollout of an additional vaccine dose to people who have previously received two doses of a COVID-19 vaccine to ensure maximum protection against the Omicron variant.